Tony Conigliaro: Baseball career

-A year and a half later, Conigliaro made a remarkable return, hitting 20 homers with 82 RBI in 141 games, earning Comeback Player of the Year honors.
-In 1970, he reached career-high numbers in home runs (36) and RBI (116).
-That season he and his brother Billy formed two-thirds of the Red Sox outfield.
-After a stint with the Angels in 1971, he returned to the Red Sox briefly in 1975 as a designated hitter, but was forced to retire because his eyesight had been permanently damaged.
+A year and a half later, in 1969, Conigliaro made a remarkable return, hitting 20 home runs with 82 RBIs in 141 games.
+He earned Comeback Player of the Year honors.
+In 1970, he reached career-high numbers in home runs (36) and RBIs (116).
+Conigliaro said he batted most of the season with his left eye almost closed.
+That season, he and his brother Billy formed two-thirds of the Red Sox outfield.
+Shortly after the season ended, on October 11, 1970, the Red Sox traded, Conigliaro, Ray Jarvis and Jerry Moses to the California Angels for Ken Tatum, Jarvis Tatum and Doug Griffin.
+(In 1970, pitcher Ken Tatum had hit the Orioles Paul Blair in the face with a pitch that resulted in multiple fractures and the need for surgery.)
+There was some controversy surrounding the trade.